What Is Good SEO-Optimized Content?

 That verbal information may not appear anywhere online.
 This is way more common than you would think.
 Get original research, and original information, and be the go-to resource for that information.
 Add in a quote, if you can, and this even allows you to look at sites that copy your information later and demand a link or report them for copyright.

 What Do the Top 5 Results Look Like?

 Do your homework.
 Are there closely related topics or questions that all of them answer?
 Are one or two of these results real outliers compared to the others?
 What makes them stick out?
 You may find that each result in the top five tackles one part of the issue none of the others do.

-Good content is in-depth, comprehensive, and provides important related information the searcher also needs.
+Good content writing is in-depth, and comprehensive, and provides important related information the searcher also needs.